halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 ## EXAMPLES OF UPDATES
 This section will outline examples of when information is updated and where these updates should occur.

+### Placement Entry

-### Placement EntryPlacement Entry is used to update information relating to the Job and the Ratesets.
+Placement Entry is used to update information relating to the Job and the Ratesets.
 These areas are;
 - Extending a Contract
 - Updating the Ratesets